JacobWarner/codeu_project_2017/README.md

 for more information.

 In addition to your team's client and server, the project also includes a Relay Server and a script that runs it (`run_relay.sh`).
+We did not work on it further and it is not needed to get started with the project.

-This is not needed to get started with the project.
+Keep in mind that our command line client is updated, but there are still unfinished aspects of the simple gui that may cause issues with use.
+We recommend you use the command line version instead.

 ## Finding your way around the project